nrfconnect/Asset-Tracker-Template/docs/modules/cloud.md

 };
 ```

-## Configurations
+## Configuration

 Several Kconfig options in `Kconfig.cloud` control this module’s behavior.
-Below are some notable ones:
+The following configuration parameters are associated with this module:

 - **CONFIG_APP_CLOUD_SHELL**
   Enables shell support for cloud operations.